La carrera / The Race

 ** = employing metal type or photopolymer printing plates and a Vandercook Proof Press, motivated by hand.

-Steve is Chair of the Penland School of Craft Board of Trustees.
+Steve is past chair of the Penland School of Craft Board of Trustees.